DETAILED ACTION

 Yes, the claim recites an abstract idea.

-[a neural correlator executable by a processor to] convert a set of time-correlated file activity event streams to a matrix representing a time-varying value This limitation is directed to mathematical calculation (see MPEP 2106.04(a)(2) l.
+[a trained neural network executable by a processor to] convert a set of time-correlated file activity event streams to a matrix representing a time-varying value This limitation is directed to mathematical calculation (see MPEP 2106.04(a)(2) l.
 C.) as converting data (time-correlated file activity event streams) to a matrix format involves organizing and structuring the data according to mathematical principles.
 This process includes mapping time-varying values to appropriate positions in the matrix, which is also a mathematical operation.

 apply a frequency decomposition to the frequency domain representation, thereby collapsing the frequency domain representation into a frequency spectrum, wherein the set of time-correlated file activity events include a set of time-varying signals, the time-varying signals representing human business activities; This limitation is directed to mathematical calculation (see MPEP 2106.04(a)(2) l.
 C.) as a frequency decomposition here is interpreted as the Fourier transform, which is inherently a mathematical operation.
 It involves transforming a time-domain signal into its frequency-domain components, which is a fundamental mathematical concept in signal processing.